ut-amrl/spot-vrl/datasets/README.md

 * pebble pavement
 + red brick

-# 05rybrick
+## 05rybrick

+The dependency tree gets messy here:

-Derived from 01pebble
+- Originally derived from 01pebble
+- Partially derived from 02shadow (concrete_shadow) and 06winter (grass_winter)
+  to add robustness to afternoon shadows and winter grass in the GDC area.

 Adds red and yellow bricks (brick_{red,yellow}) as a terrain categories at the same time instead of incrementally.
 The same rosbags are added as in 03ybrick and